 The BBC 'needs to think again of its basic purpose': Tony Garnett

 Tony Garnett - the producer of TV's most powerful political and social dramas across half a century - has called upon the BBC to establish itself as 'the central platform for a national conversation' in respect to which the organization is currently 'derelict' with managers prefering 'to close down creativity than get into trouble' in an interview with the Guardian.
 'Of almost everything I put together from the mid-1960s to the end of the 1970s, not of the [films] that people remember would have had a chance of being made today' - and not for a lack of talent, Garnett told the paper.
-Law & Order (1978) - a show believed to have facilitated changes to the laws on policing - is to be repeated on BBC Four from 12 April.
+Law & Order (1978) - a show believed to have facilitated changes to the laws on policing - is currently being repeated on BBC Four.
+Catch up now via the BBC iplayer.